Particular/docs.particular.net/nservicebus/sagas/saga-not-found.md

 Symptoms:

-- Sagas are expected to exist but this does not always seems to be the case.
-Inspecting storage shows that the saga does exist.
+- Sagas are expected to exist but inspecting the storage shows that the saga data does not exist.

 Mitigation: